getindiekit/indiekit/docs/concepts.md

 ## Endpoint

 An endpoint is a path on your Indiekit server that applications can send requests to or users can access certain features at.
+[Endpoint plug-ins](plugins/endpoints/index.md) add different features.

 By default Indiekit provides the following endpoints: